By AZAM AHMED and BEN PROTESS

 Investigators, unable to find a smoking gun amid thousands of e-mails and documents, increasingly suspect that chaos and poor risk control systems prompted the disappearance of more than $1 billion in customer money, according to several people involved in the case.
 (Are these the emails that the lawyer for the Creditors in the bankrputcy case had sole possession of for months?
 Vaporization by honest sloppiness - Jesse)

 When the money first went missing, prosecutors in New York and Chicago scrambled to stake a claim.
-Now, four months later, both Preet S. Bharara, the United States attorney in Manhattan, and Patrick J. Fitzgerald, his counterpart in Chicago, are shying away from leading the case, one of those people involved in the case said.
+Now, four months later, both Preet S. Bharara, the United States attorney in Manhattan, and Patrick J. Fitzgerald, his counterpart in Chicago, are shying away from leading the case,

 |Liveleak on Facebook|